At some point in the season as you inspect your tomato crop, you may have noticed a rotten, sunken spot on the end of the fruit.

 In a similar vein, planting tomatoes in cold, heavy soil may cause poorly developed root systems that are unable to transport the needed nutrients to the plant.
 This may make them more susceptible to blossom end rot.

 Solution #4: Amend the soil with the appropriate amount and type of fertilizer.

 If you find that season after season, your fruits are continually afflicted with blossom end rot despite your most valiant efforts to water them, it’s time to take a soil test.

-Though you can mail samples of your soil to a home testing lab like this one, I find it best to contact your cooperative extension office and ask them to send your soil to a local lab.
+There are many home testing kits available, but for the best, most accurate results, contact your cooperative extension office and ask them to send your soil to a local lab.

-Tomatoes with severe blossom end rot should be picked and composted (or discarded).
+Tomatoes with severe BER should be picked and composted (or discarded).
 The problem will usually resolve on its own with the next round of fruit as the season goes on.